Cindy Kiro: Career

 Kiro returned to academia, as an associate professor at Massey University and heading its School of Public Health.
 In 2013 Kiro took a position as head of Te Kura Māori at the School of Education at Victoria University of Wellington.
 Kiro went on to serve as the Pro-Vice Chancellor (Māori) at the University of Auckland.

-In October 2020 Kiro was appointed chief executive of the Royal Society Te Apārangi, commencing on 1 March 2021.
+In October 2020, Kiro was appointed chief executive of the Royal Society Te Apārangi, commencing on 1 March 2021.

 Governor-general

 Appointment and investiture

 On 24 May 2021, Prime Minister Jacinda Ardern announced that Elizabeth II, Queen of New Zealand, had agreed to her recommendation to appoint Kiro as the next governor-general of New Zealand from 21 October 2021.
 The five-year term of the previous governor-general, Dame Patsy Reddy, ended on 28 September 2021.
-Kiro is the first Māori woman to be appointed as governor-general.
+Kiro is the first Māori woman to be appointed governor-general.

 Kiro was invested as a Dame Grand Cross of the New Zealand Order of Merit and Companion of the Queen's Service Order by Queen Elizabeth II during a private audience via video call on 19 October (18 October in Britain).
 She was sworn in as governor-general by the chief justice, Helen Winkelmann, at Parliament on 21 October.
 The ceremony was smaller than usual because of national COVID-19 restrictions on the size of gatherings.

+In September 2025, it was announced that Kiro's term of office as governor-general would be extended to 31 March 2027, to avoid the selection process for the next governor-general clashing with campaigning for the general election.